tel2geo/t2g/README.md

 # T2G
-Be the welcome to the T2G repository, this repository intends to store the work related with opendata materials at [data.gouv.fr], for [tel2geo] domains.
+Be the welcome to the T2G repository, this repository intends to store the work related with opendata materials at [data.gouv.fr], for [tel2geo] domains and mobile.tel2geo work/services.

-* [baseaddressenationale] - contains the scripts for importing the database from [base.addresse.nationale] website (ODBL license).
+* [baseaddressenationale] - Contains the scripts for importing the database from [base.addresse.nationale] website (ODBL license).
-* [t2g-api] - contains the api(s) for tel2geo.
+* [t2g-api] - Containss the api(s) for tel2geo.
 * [vocalR] - Voice recognition application for google chrome / Android webspeech API, with plenty of features included.
 * [callingcode] - A data visualisation WebGL D3.js app for displaying callingcode on a globe.
-* [t2g-html] - Contain the tel2geo website, with t2g-api usage basic for landline phone geolocation.
+* [t2g-html] - Contains the tel2geo website, with t2g-api usage basic for landline phone geolocation.
-* [t2g-android] - Contain the tel2geo Blog Android APK application with source code.
+* [t2g-android] - Contains the tel2geo Blog Android APK application with source code.
+* [t2g-desktop] - Contains the t2g Maps with vocal recognition.

 ## Download the whole T2G Repo